Battle of Changsha (1939): Battle

 On 23 September Japanese forces drove the Chinese out of the Xinqiang river area, and the 6th and 13th Divisions crossed the river under a cover of heavy artillery, advancing further south along the Miluo River.
 East of Changsha, naval vessels landed the Shanghai Special Naval Landing Forces and portions of the 3rd Division, surrounding Changsha on three sides.

 Heavy fighting continued afterwards and the Chinese retreated southward as distraction for the Japanese while supporting battalions arrived on the east and the west for an encirclement maneuver.

 The Chinese defenders had decided beforehand on flexible, guerilla-style tactics to wear down Japanese manpower and supplies through ambushes and harassing maneuvers.
-Per General Chen Cheng's orders, the objective was to “to lure the enemy into the vicinity of Changsha for a decisive battle."
+Per General Chen Cheng's orders, the objective was "to lure the enemy into the vicinity of Changsha for a decisive battle."

 To deny the Japanese any supplies, the Chinese implemented scorched earth policies and evacuated local civilians into the hills.

 By 29 September, vanguard troops of the Japanese 6th Division had reached the outskirts of Changsha.
-However, a night attack the next day resulted in the Japanese advance finding themselves surrounded by “60,000 screaming Chinese on their front, rear and both flanks,” as an American military observer reported.
+However, a night attack the next day resulted in the Japanese advance finding themselves surrounded by "60,000 screaming Chinese on their front, rear and both flanks," as an American military observer reported.

 Due to the heavy casualties they had incurred, estimated in the tens of thousands with a significant portion being fatalities, as well as the dangerous possibility of their overstretched supply lines being completely severed by encirclement, the Japanese forces were forced to withdraw across the Laodao River.
 Acting group army commander Guan Linzheng issued orders at once for 52nd and 73rd Corps to pursue the Japanese to Miluo River.
 General Xue Yue ordered a general counterattack on 3 October in pursuit of the Japanese who were south of Chongyang and Yueyang.
 The Chinese, having brought up artillery pieces to the front, bombarded the retreating Japanese columns.

 On 5 October, Chinese troops shot down a Japanese aircraft with orders from General Yasuji Okamura to call off the Changsha offensive, and the nearby Chinese 23rd Division attacked a Japanese Navy port at Yingtian (now Miluo), damaging several vessels.
 By 6 October, Japanese forces at Changsha were decimated and retreating.
 Two days later, the remnants fled northward over the Miluo River while the Chinese 195th Division of the 52nd Corps pursued them across the Xinqiang River to recapture their former forward positions.
 At night, the Chinese launched raids into Xitang and Yaolin.

 By 10 October, Chinese forces had completely regained their former territories in northern Hunan Province, southern Hubei Province and northern Jiangxi Province.